-- Arrange for expedited services of temporary employees if required. - Coordinate with other departments for cost recording.
-0 - Notification of affected employees and families.
-0
+- o Arrange for expedited services of temporary employees if required. - o Coordinate with other departments for cost recording. - Notification of affected employees and families.

-Financial Services 8.

-Associate Vice Chancellor for Financial Operations and Comptroller
+8. Financial Services Associate Vice Chancellor for Financial Operations and Comptroller

-- Initiate a record-keeping system for all expenditures associated with emergency operations. - Coordinate with Purchasing on procedures for handling emergency 0 expenditures.
+- Initiate a record-keeping system for all expenditures associated with emergency operations. - Coordinate with Purchasing on procedures for handling emergency expenditures.

-Purchasing 9.

-Director of Purchasing
+9. Purchasing Director of Purchasing Role/Responsibilities:

-- Initiate/process emergency purchases. - In coordination with the Director of Property Management, coordinate distribution of supplies. - Initiate record-keeping system and coordinate with Financial Services regarding cost recording.
+- o Initiate/process emergency purchases. - In coordination with the Director of Property Management, coordinate distribution of supplies. - Initiate record-keeping system and coordinate with Financial Services regarding cost recording.

-10. Finance and Associate Comptroller for Financial Disbursement Accounting and Disbursement Operations
+10. Finance and Associate Comptroller for Financial Disbursement Accounting and Disbursement Operations o Issuance of LaCarte purchasing card along with policies and procedures o Coordinate information to be disseminated during and after the emergency.